KomputeProject/kompute/README.md

 ### Setup

-Kompute is provided as a single header file [`Kompute.hpp`](single_include/kompute/Kompute.hpp) that can be simply included in your code and integrated with the shared library.
+Kompute is provided as a single header file [`Kompute.hpp`](#setup) that can be simply included in your code and integrated with the shared library.

-This project is built using cmake, providing a simple way to integrate as static or shared library across multiple platforms including mobile, game engines and various other platforms.
+This project is built using cmake, providing a simple way to integrate as static or shared library across multiple platforms including mobile, game engines and various other platforms - see [build-system section](#build-overview) for more details.

-### Your first Kompute
+#### Your First Kompute

-Pass compute shader data in glsl/hlsl text or compiled SPIR-V format (or as path to the file).
+Pass compute shader data in glsl/hlsl text or compiled SPIR-V format (or as path to the file) - [view more examples](#more-examples).

 ```c++
 int main() {